rsand-temple/novelkms/docs/NovelKMS_Project_Document.md

   - Right-clicking a book → **View chapter summaries…** opens a dialog with the read-only aggregated chapter summaries (each with a per-chapter staleness chip) plus the book-summary panel (generate / regenerate / edit).
   - Generating the book summary is gated by a coverage warning (`PreBookSummaryDialog`) when chapters are missing or stale, offering to fill the gaps first.
 Chapter summaries are created/edited/cleared from the chapter nav context menu.
 - **One-time author guidance (V26).** Every generation flow — chapter/scene review, memory document, chapter summary, book summary — now takes an optional free-text guidance note for that single run only (e.g. "the letter in this chapter is canonically a forgery"), separate from the persistent form/template overrides and from the still-future Codex-context increment.
 Stored as provenance on the resulting artifact; the UI field pre-fills from whatever guidance produced the current artifact and is never auto-cleared, so guidance can be repeated or refined across runs.
 Prompt versions bumped accordingly (`chapter-review-v6`, `memory-v2`, `chapter-summary-v2`,`book-summary-v2`).
-- **Memory/summary documents as nav-tree leaves (V27).** Each manuscript chapter gets two fixed bottom leaves — *Memory* and *Summary* — and each book gets a *Summary* leaf, italicized with a distinct icon from scenes.
-Selecting one opens the document for full rich-text editing in EditorPanel instead of a modal, with Generate/Regenerate (gated by a discard-content warning plus the existing continuity/coverage dialogs) and one-time guidance in the toolbar.
-Memory/summary storage moved from plain text to authored HTML to support markup; `AiReviewService` strips it back to plain text before feeding AI prompts.
-The ReviewRail Memory tab and book-summary aggregate dialog are kept as read-only "peek" surfaces with an "Edit in document" link; the old standalone nav dialogs (`MemoryDocDialog`, `ChapterSummaryDialog`) were removed.

 ### Codex and Trash